Black Canary: Powers and abilities

-Black Canary I
+Dinah Drake's skill and abilities

 The original Black Canary character did not possess inherent superhuman powers but demonstrated exceptional martial arts skills and investigative abilities that were in line with those of law enforcement officers.
 She was proficient in various martial arts disciplines, such as Judo and a unique variation of chinese martial arts.
 Notably, she developed a technique called the "Five Heavens Palm," which was described as a method that harnessed a form of energy accessible to master martial artists (likely qi).
 The resulting attack was capable of inflicting damage on supernatural entities.

 She wears a choker necklace with a locket that serves multiple purposes.
 When activated, the locket can release a small knife or a smoke pellet.
 Additionally, it contains various other items, including an expandable sticky web, sneezing powder, and a converging lens.
 She can also train black canaries to do tricks.

-Black Canary II
+Dinah Laurel Lance's powers and abilities

 The second Black Canary is highly proficient in covert operations, military operations, and investigation.
 She is also a master martial artist with knowledge and training in many different martial art disciplines: Aikido, Boxing, Capoeira, Defendu, Hapkido, Judo, Jujutsu, Jeet Kune Do, Karate, Kickboxing, Kung Fu, Krav Maga, Muay Thai, Savate, Taekwondo, Shuri-te, Wing Chun, and can utilize the Five Heavens Palm & Pressure Point techniques.
 These abilities have positioned her as a valuable leader within multiple superhero teams due to her tactical and strategic mind and abilities.
 She is also a talented musician and singer.

 Unlike her predecessor, the second Black Canary is a metahuman who possesses a unique ability known as the Canary Cry.
 This power enables her to emit ultrasonic vibrations through a powerful scream, capable of causing destruction to objects in her vicinity.
 The Canary Cry has been portrayed as possessing tenfold the capabilities of typical sonic weapons, with the ability to break metals and generate enough resonance to impact and shatter the Earth.
 She can also glide and propel herself across long distances by screaming downwards.